 The Prevention Unit at BHDDH created a revitalized system for the Prevention Coalitions.
 There are seven Regional Prevention Task Forces responsible for overseeing the planning and delivery of substance use prevention activities within the municipalities that comprise the region.

-Each Task Force includes city and town representation, which will ensure that individual communities continue to play an active role in planning and service delivery.
-The regional Task Forces will provide administrative oversight, funding and other needed resources to support the smaller municipal coalition contributions as part of the larger regional prevention plan.
-The Task Forces will also act as fiduciary and administrative agents.
+Each Task Force includes city and town representation, which ensures that individual communities continue to play an active role in planning and service delivery.
+The regional Task Forces provide administrative oversight, funding and other needed resources to support the smaller municipal coalition contributions as part of the larger regional prevention plan.
+The Task Forces also acts as fiduciary and administrative agents.
 Click here to see some of the work of the Regional Task Forces.

 Student Assistance is an early identification and referral program for middle and high school students.
 Master’s Level Student Assistance Counselors deliver an evidence-based program called Project Success that is implemented in 32 Districts and 2 Technical Schools (20 High Schools and 27 Middle Schools).